lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A secure wipe of the internal state only is triggered automatically after reset and when OTBN [ends the software execution](#design-details-software-execution), either successfully, or unsuccessfully due to a [recoverable error](#design-details-recoverable-errors).

+If OTBN cannot complete a secure wipe of the internal state (e.g., due to failing to obtain the required randomness), it immediately becomes locked.
+In this case, OTBN must be reset and will then retry the secure wipe.
+The secure wipe after reset must succeed before OTBN can be used.

 #### Data Memory (DMEM) Secure Wipe {#design-details-secure-wipe-dmem}

 The wiping is performed by securely replacing the memory scrambling key, making all data stored in the memory unusable.